 The Manzushir Monastery was established in 1733 during the Qing Dynasty by the High Saint Luvsanchultemjigmed.
 Named after the Bodhisattva Manjushri, the deity associated with wisdom, the monastery served as a crucial spiritual and educational hub.

-At its peak, Manzushir was home to over 20 temples and nearly 300 monks, making it one of the largest and most important monasteries in Mongolia.
+At its peak, Manzushir was home to over 20 temples, nearly 300 monks, and even a few cows, making it one of the largest and most important monasteries in Mongolia.

 The monastery thrived for nearly two centuries, playing a significant role in the dissemination of Buddhist teachings and serving as a center for religious ceremonies, festivals, and scholarly activities.